-On March 17, 2020 (the "Grant Date"), the Board approved a grant of options to purchase115,200 shares of the Company's common stock at a strike price of \$0.81 to various employees (the "Options").
-The Options terminate four years from the Grant Date and the Options shall become exercisable as to 1/3 of the shares of common stock covered thereby on each anniversary of the Grant Date for the next three years.
-The Options will result in a total compensation expense of \$40,280 to be recognized over the vesting period.
+On March 17, 2020 (the "March Grant Date"), the Board approved a grant of options to purchasel 15,200 shares of the Company's common stock at a strike price of \$0.81 to various employees (the "March 2020 Options").
+The Options terminate four years from the March Grant Date and the March 2020 Options become exercisable as to one-third of the shares of common stock covered thereby on each anniversary of the March Grant Date for the next three years following the March Grant Date.
+The March 2020 Options will result in a total compensation expense of \$40,280 to be recognized over the vesting period.